 Australian Driver's Licence Renewals

 The Australian High Commission in Pretoria can witness signatures and endorse photos for driver's licence renewal forms.
 We cannot renew the licences.
-We can also not assist with verification of driver's licence letters for converting your licence to a local one.
+We also cannot assist with verification of driver's licence letters for converting your licence to a local one.
 Please contact the relevant road authority in Australia to obtain the necessary form for renewing your licence while residing overseas.

 Do you provide notarial services from anywhere else in South Africa?